microsoft/react-native-code-push/CONTRIBUTING.md

 If an Android emulator is not running, it attempts to boot the latest Android emulator.
 You can specify an emulator by adding env variable `ANDROID_EMU=yourEmulatorNameHere` to the npm command.
 For example: `ANDROID_EMU=yourEmulatorNameHere npm run test:android`.

 If an iOS simulator is not running, it attempts to boot the latest iOS iPhone simulator.
 You can specify a simulator by adding env variable `IOS_EMU=yourSimulatorNameHere` to the npm command.
-As a `yourSimulatorNameHere` you can use the name of the device or its ID.
-For example: `IOS_EMU="iPhone 11 Pro" npm run test:ios` or `IOS_EMU="0567DFF8-329E-41A3-BD6D-E48E9DD5EF39" npm run test:ios`
+For example: `IOS_EMU="iPhone 8 (0567DFF8-329E-41A3-BD6D-E48E9DD5EF39)" npm run test:ios`.

 If all the required emulators are not running and the tests fail to boot them, the tests will fail.